Corporate investment may still be male dominated, but these 39 women are shaking up the profession in Latin America.

 Innecco, an engineer by training who came into corporate investing via a series of very hands-on operational roles — including some time at a startup — is a good example of the new generation of women who are taking leading roles.

-See also our list of women to watch in CVC in the DACH region here
+Women to watch in CVC in the DACH region

 [If we have missed anyone off this list, please let us know.
-We are aiming to create the most comprehensive list of women in CVC].
+This is a list we want to continue to grow].

 Julianna Innecco, head of CVC investment at Torq Ventures